enmasseio/evejs/README.md

 # evejs

-JavaScript version of Eve, the web based agent platform.
+Simple message based agents.
+This is the JavaScript version of [Eve](http://eve.almende.com), the web based agent platform.

 ## Install

 Install the module via npm:

-    npm install simple-actors
+    npm install evejs

-*(In the future the module will be renamed to `npm install evejs`)*

 ## Use